amandaguglieri/hackinglife/docs/lala.md

-However, as this is an upfront payment, it will be classed as **CapEx**, not OpEx.
+However, as this is an upfront payment, it will be classed as CapEx, not OpEx.

-**Simple way to remember :** Upfront payment = Capex, Pay as you go = Opex!
+Simple way to remember : Upfront payment = Capex, Pay as you go = Opex!

 #### Question 19: Correct

-**Your organization needs to move all its data back to on-premises due to new government regulations.
-Which Azure service should you use to export data from Azure for this migration?**
+Your organization needs to move all its data back to on-premises due to new government regulations.
+Which Azure service should you use to export data from Azure for this migration?

 - Azure Data Factory